 Celebrating the positive impact your top talent is having on the company will mean no more literal pats on the back for great performance, even for staff who have returned to the workplace while observing social distancing measures.
 Whereas previously managers may have praised good performance verbally in the space of teams and departments, now this employee recognition needs to be built into the digital infrastructure.

-Use your performance management tools to spotlight top performing individuals and teams in a way which is visible to the relevant employees, whether this is through public comments or via tools which track the company’s objectives and key results.
+Use your performance management tools to spotlight top-performing individuals and teams in a way that is visible to the relevant employees, whether this is through public comments or via tools that track the company’s objectives and key results.
 A comprehensive performance management platform for remote workers should also facilitate employee-to-employee recognition, allowing them to give their co-workers virtual badges acknowledging their contributions to projects.